Signs your daughter is about to start her period

 Your teen might be feeling nervous, excited, anxious, or even left out when it comes to getting their first period – luna has a Q&A feature in the app and gets plenty of messages from teens about this exact topic!

-So, with that in mind, it's important to encourage your teen to start learning about periods early and tracking their symptoms on so they can feel empowered and ready whenever the time comes.
+So, with that in mind, it's important to encourage your teen to start tracking their symptoms early to help them feel more confident and prepared.

 Luckily, the luna app can be with them every step of the way, and has plenty of medically-verified content to prepare them for their first period (unlike what they might be seeing on social media).